dhiraj19999/Javascript-coding/CSS.md

 SVG images can be printed with high quality at any resolution SVG images are zoomable
-SVG graphics do NOT lose any quality if they are zoomed or resized SVG is an open standard
+SVG graphics do NOT lose any quality if they are zoomed or resized
-SVG files are pure XML